-We are happy to announce that the success story is growing steadily and that this month our Greenbone Security Feed has exceeded the milestone of 100,000 vulnerability tests!
+We are happy to announce that the success story is growing steadily and that since this month our Greenbone Security Feed contains more than 100,000 vulnerability tests!

 Let’s take a look at the history of the feed.